 This can occur suddenly, as with an overdose or over years of abuse, causing a slow brain cell death.

-Permanent or Temporary Damage.
+Permanent or Temporary Brain Damage From Drugs.

 It may be possible to reverse some brain damage by infusing nutrients into the body that have been lacking.
 If caught in the early stages, some brain damage can reverse over time.